 media@acludc.org

-The Court ruled that Guideline 9, which prohibits “[a]dvertisements intended to influence members of the public regarding an issue on which there are varying opinions,” is “not a reasonable restriction on speech.”
-Calling the guidelines “vague,” Judge Howell wrote that the guideline fails to provide “objective, workable standards” that could be reasonably applied, a requirement under the First Amendment.
+In 2024, Judge Beryl A. Howell of the DC Circuit ordered WMATA to reverse its denial of advertisements from WallBuilders that it had unconstitutionally rejected while the case was litigated.
+The court ruled that WMATA’s Guideline 9, which prohibits “[a]dvertisements intended to influence members of the public regarding an issue on which there are varying opinions,” was “not a reasonable restriction on speech.”
+Calling the guidelines “vague,” Judge Howell wrote that the guideline failed to provide “objective, workable standards” that could be reasonably applied, a requirement under the First Amendment.
+Attorneys for WallBuilders now seek to make that ruling permanent.

 “The First Amendment grants all Americans the right to express their point of view, religious or secular,” said First Liberty Senior Counsel Jeremy Dys.
-“Rejecting a faith-based advertising banner by labeling it an ‘issue ad,’ while accepting other ads such as those promoting a ‘Social Justice School’ and ‘Earth Day’ is clearly hypocritical, discriminatory, and illegal.
-We are grateful that the court recognized that WMATA unconstitutionally rejected WallBuilders ads and look forward to continuing to fight for complete victory.”
+“Rejecting a faith-based advertising banner simply because of their religious content is discriminatory, and illegal.
+We are grateful that the court recognized that WMATA unconstitutionally rejected WallBuilders ads and now ask the court to finish the job.”

 ###